Phlox 'Laura' Description

 Light: Phlox grow best in full sun (or partial shade in the South)

 Water: Consistent moisture during the first season, but drought tolerant once established.
 For the longest lasting blooms, avoid letting the plant get stressed while in flower.

 Spacing: 15 - 18 inches

 Fertilizing: A general purpose slow-acting granular fertilizer worked into the soil around the plants in the spring is sufficient for phlox for the season.
-Be conservative, because too much nitrogen will generate excess tender foliage that is prone to disease and pests.
+Do not over-fertilize.

 Winterizing: No special care needed.
 Leave foliage standing in winter, and clean up spent foliage in spring.